Adapted from Land of Plenty by Fuschia Dunlop.

 - A few tablespoons cooking oil, for browning

 - Salt and pepper for sprinkling

-In the skillet, heat the oil over medium heat.
-Make sure the pork cheeks are dry and sprinkle them with salt and pepper.
+In the skillet, heat oil over medium heat.
+Make sure pork cheeks are dry and sprinkle them with salt and pepper.
 Add them to the pan, taking care not to crowd the meat.
 Cook until the surface is browned on both sides, about 4 minutes per side, flipping only once or twice so as not to disturb browning.
 Remove with tongs as cheeks are browned; set aside.

-12 inch or larger skillet, large shallow pan for braising
+12-inch or larger skillet, large shallow pan for braising